Separation Agreement or Bed & Board Divorce

 Religious & Financial Reasons for Seeking a Divorce from Bed and Board

 A divorce from bed and board can be for people who are morally or religiously opposed to divorce.
 Each party may legally lead separate lives, although the marriage has not been terminated.

 Typically, a former spouse cannot stay on the other’s health insurance plan after a divorce decree.
 In light of the current pandemic and rising insurance premiums, another big reason people choose to divorce from bed and board is to retain their existing health insurance, which is often a significant financial benefit.

 Disadvantages of a Divorce From Bed & Board in Brick, NJ

 Unfortunately, if a spouse dies and has disinherited the other party in their will, then the ex-spouse is not entitled to make any claims against their estate.
 On the opposite end of the spectrum, if one spouse were to experience a financial windfall (i.e., the lottery), their spouse would not be entitled to anything.

 Contact a Point Pleasant, NJ Separation and Divorce for Bed & Board Attorney

-Legal separation attorney Peter J. Bronzino takes pride in serving local Ocean and Monmouth County communities such as Brick, Sea Girt, Brielle, Point Pleasant, Bay Head, Manasquan, Toms River, and across Eastern New Jersey.
+Legal separation attorney Peter J. Bronzino serves local Ocean and Monmouth County communities such as Brick, Sea Girt, Brielle, Point Pleasant, Bay Head, Manasquan, Toms River, and Eastern New Jersey.

 Attorney Bronzino believes in providing clients with the personal attention and professionalism they need and deserve.
 Find out why our clients and their families have taken the time to write glowing testimonials after their divorce and family law legal concerns were resolved.
 Whether you are going through a separation, divorce, or any other family law dispute, our firm will fight to protect your legal rights.